-Net Cash Flow Payments During Term
+A. Net Cash Flow Payments During Term

 The proceeds funding LACAHSA Subordinate B-Note loans will be funded from an issuance of both tax-exempt and taxable bonds.
-Nonprofit developer applicants should meet the requirements of IRS Tax code related to 501(c)(3) tax exempt bonds.
-For profit owned projects will be funded with proceeds from the taxable tranche of the bond issuance.
-To maintain compliance with the IRS Code, repayment terms will be as follows, based on ownership type:
+Nonprofit developer applicants should meet the requirements of the Internal Revenue Code (the "Code") related to 501(c)(3) tax-exempt bonds.
+For profit-owned projects will be funded with proceeds from the taxable tranche of the bond issuance.
+To maintain compliance with the Code, repayment terms will be as follows, based on ownership type: